Our intent for Maths is:

 The term ‘Mathematical Proficiency’ captures what it means for anyone to learn mathematics successfully.
 Mathematical proficiency consists of the above five components, or strands.

-There are 3 pillars of maths:
+In years 1-6, there are 3 pillars of maths:

 Early Bird Maths is used across KS1 and 2.
 This focuses purely on calculations and arithmetic strategies.
 Children are exposed to this daily.
 Misconceptions are addressed during these sessions, to ensure the children are becoming fluent and confident with a range of calculations.